 To use a term from the real estate world, this is your farming list.
 By definition, this is your biggest and broadest segment.
-Before sending your magazine to this group, you'll likely want to start with either a product in your Digital Marketing Platform or targeted social media ads.
+Before sending your magazine to this group, you'll likely want to start with either the digital edition or targeted social media ads.